eqlion/rn-darkest/README.md

-# Why?

-At the time of creating this app, I could not find a convenient Android app that could supply me with information about Darkest Dungeon (what provision to buy, how to interact with certain curios).
-Those that exist are ether buggy and slow, or contain a lot of annoying ads, or do not use Google's Material Design guideline.
-To solve this issue while learning JS and React on practice I decided to create this app.

-# Stack
+# What is it?

+This is a companion app for the Darkest Dungeon game.
+It contains data on enemies, bosses, recommended parties, provision, and curio interaction tips.
+At the time of creating of this app, the competition is either plagued with ads, or hard to navigate and use.
+The app is ad free and solves navigation issues (and packs a night theme too!).

+# What is used to build it?

+-   TypeScript 3.8.3
--   React Native
+-   React Native 61
-    -   [react-native-paper](https://github.com/callstack/react-native-paper) for all the major ui elements
+       -   [react-native-paper](https://github.com/callstack/react-native-paper) for material design compliant UI elements
-    -   [react-native-material-ui](https://github.com/xotahal/react-native-material-ui) for the animated header
+    -   [react-native-collapsible](https://github.com/oblador/react-native-collapsible) for these sweet accordions
--   Redux
+-   Redux for state management
-    -   [react-redux](https://github.com/reduxjs/react-redux) for connecting the components to the store
+       -   [react-redux](https://github.com/reduxjs/react-redux) for connecting redux store to RN components
-    -   [redux-persist](https://github.com/rt2zz/redux-persist) to save and load theme preference locally
+       -   [redux-persist](https://github.com/rt2zz/redux-persist) for saving state locally

-# TODO

-1. [x] Actually integrate Redux

-2. [x] Restructure curio interaction outcomes in order to increase clarity

-4) [x] Reorganize loading images

-5) [x] Resize images properly

-6) [x] Add tips on what would be effective during the expedition

-7) [x] Add dark theme

-8) [x] Save theme preference locally

-9) [x] Add icon and loading screen (splash screen) image

-10) [ ] (Optional) Refactor the code and file structure
+## How to run it?

+You can either install the apk from [here](https://github.com/eqlion/rn-darkest/releases) (don't forget to enable installation from unknown sources), or clone the repo, run `yarn install` to install the dependencies (I assume that you already have expo installed and configured) and run `yarn start` to start the local server.